AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Multi-Level Compositional Optimization Formulation

 The final output of the system (the ranked list of items shown to the user) can be written as a composite function:

 We define $y_{true}$ as the user's actual implicit/explicit actions.
 Let $M(\mathcal{F} , y_{true})$ be the metric evaluated on the system's output $\mathcal{F}$ against the user's actual implicit/explicit feedback $y_{true}$.
 The online A/B testing usually includes multiple north star metrics $M = [M_1, ...
-M_J]$, such as overall impression, DAU, and session time.
-We want to maximize the expected values of primary metrics while keep ensuring secondary metrics do not drop below a certain baseline $b_j$, we formulate the optimization target in the recommendation system as
+M_J]$, such as overall DAU, and engagement metrics.
+We want to maximize the expected values of primary metrics while keep ensuring secondary metrics do not drop below a certain baseline $b_j$, we formulate the optimization target in the recommender system as

-Combining all these elements, the tuning of the recommendation system is formulated as a multi-task Compositional Optimization \cite{gao2024decentralized, jiang2022optimal} to find the optimal configuration set $\Theta^*$ that maximizes the expected North Star Metrics, subject to system cost $C(\Theta)$ constraints:
+Combining all these elements, the tuning of the recommender system is formulated as a multi-task Compositional Optimization \cite{gao2024decentralized, jiang2022optimal} to find the optimal configuration set $\Theta^*$ that maximizes the expected North Star Metrics, subject to system cost $C(\Theta)$ constraints: